nksiu/Spotify-Album-Radar/README.md

 # Spotify-Album-Radar

 ***Project Description:***
-This project is for anyone who loves listening to music and wants to keep track of their favourite artists’ latest songs.
-Users will be able to connect their Spotify account to our website and store their favourite artists in the database.
-Users can find a list of newly-released songs created by their favourite artists in the past week.
-If time permits, users may be able to schedule to receive notifications/updates when a new song is released.
+Spotify Album Radar is for anyone who loves listening to music and keeping up to date with their favourite artists’ latest songs.
+Users will be able to connect their Spotify account to our website and follow their favourite artists for new releases.
+By subscribing to artists, Spotify Album Radar will show all the newest releases in the past week.

+# To start cd into backend then run one of the following commands:
+- To start both the backend and frontend: npm run dev
+- To start only backend: npm start
+- To start only frontend: npm run frontend

 ***Who is it for?***
 - Avid Music Listeners/ Spotify Users!